Blockstream/satellite/doc/hardware.md

 often acceptable to use these within Ku low band region, as the 22 kHz tone generator won't be necessary.

-Note that, in contrast to an SDR setup, both Linux USB and Standalone [demodulator options](#demodulator-options) support generation of the 22 kHz.
-Hence, with these demodulators, it is acceptable to use a Universal LNB in any Ku band region.
+Note that, in contrast to an SDR setup, both Linux USB and Standalone [receiver options](#receiver-options) support the generation of 22 kHz.
+Hence, with these receivers, it is acceptable to use a Universal LNB in any Ku band region.

 In case you do want to switch the sub-band of a Universal LNB with an SDR setup, so that you can use it within Ku high band region, you will need to place a 22